yanndemel/crud-rest-gen/sample-app/petclinic-api-audit-default/README.md

-#**petclinic-api-audit-default** : Audit Rest API generation using default Hibernate Envers RevisionEntity
+#**petclinic-api-audit-default** : CRUD and Audit Rest APIs generation based on the auditable version of the Petclinic model

+* default behaviour of the Hibernate Envers framework (org.hibernate.envers.DefaultRevisionEntity)
-Use the crud-maven-plugin to generate Rest CRUD and audit APIs for all entities.
+* crud-maven-plugin generates Rest CRUD and audit APIs (+unit tests) for all entities.

 Build the sample
 ================